 If you aren’t entitled to enhanced company sick pay, or it runs out, you will still get SSP.

 Statutory Sick Pay (SSP) is paid at a rate of £99.35 per week for a maximum of 28 weeks.
-SSP comes into force after 4 consecutive days of illness, which includes non-working days.
+SSP comes into force after 4 consecutive days off work due to illness.
+These days are referred to as SSP waiting days or qualifying days.

 If you have no written contract then SSP is still payable.
 You cannot be denied sick pay, even if your work contract says you have no entitlement.